MatheusKS95/simple3dmath/README.md

 # Matheus' Simple 3D Math

+## Do not use in production, bugs exists

 Extremely basic 3D math library for OpenGL and related APIs/libraries/etc.
 I made this for a game/game engine that "failed", but this math code works so why not share it here?